-6.2 Activities during construction
+6.2 Activities during construction or fitout

-It is strongly advised that the following activities are considered during the construction phase:
+It is strongly advised that the following activities, as a applicable to the rating type, are considered during the construction phase:

 - a) Progressive update of the Simulation based on design changes and refinements as the design details are finalised. - b) Comprehensive review of the proposed HVAC controls for the building.
 This should be conducted by the Reviewer or other appropriate expert, along the following lines: